robertsdotpm/p2pd/docs/source/built/rest_api.rst

 Binary send and receive
 -------------------------

 So far all API methods have used HTTP GET.
-GET is ideal for regular, text-based data where you don't have to worry bout encoding.
+GET is ideal for text-based data where you don't have to worry about encoding.
-But if you want more flexibility and want to support binary data it's necessary to use the POST method.
+But if you want to support arbitrary data it's necessary to use the POST method.
 The following JS examples require jQuery.

 .. code-block:: shell